lailaaa337/Lailix-website/README.md

-# Lailix Website

-So basically this is my Netflix-inspired streaming website for college.
-I built it just with HTML and CSS, and it actually looks pretty clean.
-It's got a working header with navigation, a cool auto-playing video section, and a bunch of image galleries to display content.
-The whole thing has that dark Netflix vibe going.
+# 🎬 LAILIX – Netflix-Inspired Streaming UI

+LAILIX is a Netflix-inspired streaming web interface built using HTML and CSS.
+The project focuses on recreating a modern streaming platform UI with a clean layout, interactive elements, and a cinematic hero section.

 ## What's In Here